Brakanryg History, Family Crest & Coats of Arms

 Brakanryg Spelling Variations

-spelling variations of Brakanryg have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
+Many spelling variations of Brakanryg have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Brackenridge, Brachenridge, Brakenbury, Brackenrige, Brachenrige, Brecenrigg, Brecenrig, Breckinridge, Breckinrige, Breckinrigg, Breconrig, Breconrigg, Breckenrig, Breckenrigg, Braikinrigg, Braikinrig, Braikinridge and many more.

 Early Notables of the Brakanryg family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Brakanryg Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brakanryg Notables in all our PDF Extended History products and printed products wherever possible.